 The class of this year is graduating, which means that parents of juniors are now parents of rising seniors.
-With less than a year to prepare for college admissions, it's time for your teen to get started!
+With less than a year to prepare for college admissions, it's time for your high school student to get started!

 Tips for Getting Students (And Parents) Ready for College

-- Make sure your teen’s year end grades are correct and that their fall schedules push their academic paths further.
+- Make sure your high school student's year-end grades are correct and that their fall schedules push their academic paths further.
 They should not be abandoning content areas, unless they have an absolute weakness in one area, but then they need to pick another class.
 Colleges expect seniors to have full academic schedules and to push the rigor higher, not lower.

-- Encourage your teen to start writing their major essays their college applications.
-Tufts, Connecticut College, and Johns Hopkins all share essays that real admitted students wrote.
+- Encourage your teen to start writing their essays for college applications.
+Many colleges share essays written by admitted students.
 Students should only write stories that are unique and interesting to read.
 They should plan to use essays more than once.
 Their essays should always be as specific and powerful as possible.

-- Remind your senior to begin completing the Common Application on August 1 when it goes online (USC is now on it).
+- Remind your senior to begin completing the Common Application.
 You can’t fill it out for them but you can provide parent’s educational information and other pertinent family data.
-Teens should follow the yellow dots- they are mandatory to fill in.
 Other parts are optional.
 Teens should only fill those sections in if they strengthen the application.

 - Keep a master list of passwords.
 In the next year, your teen will have a multitude of user names and passwords for applications, standardized tests, financial aid, and scholarships.
 The majority of colleges communicate via their own networks so these user names and passwords are critical to keep.